ibm-cloud-docs/was-for-vsi/faq.md

 {: #faq-products}
 {: faq}

-You can install a {{site.data.keyword.appserver_short}} traditional or Liberty environment on a virtual server instance (VSI) on {{site.data.keyword.cloud_notm}}.
+You can install a {{site.data.keyword.appserver_short}} traditional environment on a virtual server instance (VSI) on {{site.data.keyword.cloud_notm}}.
 For a description of the topologies that you can install with {{site.data.keyword.was4vsi_short}}, see [Topologies](/docs/was-for-vsi?topic=was-for-vsi-topologies).

 ## What permissions do I need to use this tile?
 {: #faq-permits}
 {: faq}

 You need Manager role on the Schematics service in at least one resource group.
+You also need Administrator role for VPC Infrastructure Services in the resource group for the Schematics workspace, VPC, and VSIs.

 ## Where can I see the installation logs?
 {: #faq-logs}